-A common issue that agencies and organisations highlighted was a lack of collaboration and coordination between service providers and a difficulty in providing services due to a culture of legalist red tape and risk aversion
+A common issue that agencies and organisations highlighted was a lack of collaboration and coordination between service providers and difficulty in providing services due to a culture of legalistic red tape and risk aversion.
+Others included:

-- Enforcement agencies, including the police, lack an understanding of human services or undervalue the benefit of working with them. - The link between health issues and social and housing issues is poorly understood. - There no lack of evidence of need just a lack of well resource responses despite the constant demand for evidence that is in plain sight.
+- Enforcement agencies, including the police, lack an understanding of human services or undervalue the benefit of working with them. - The link between health issues and social and housing issues is poorly understood. - Information required is onerous; the issue is not a lack of evidence for the need but a lack of well-resourced and informed responses to client needs.
+Often evidence is in plain sight. - Lack of understanding of roles and responsibilities between the Government and nongovernment agencies - Government agencies report a lack of understanding in terms of what organisations contracted to deliver. - Lack of joint approach in terms of case management between DCJ caseworkers and NGO workers. - Services have different protocols and standards when it comes to intake, assessment, consent forms and privacy protocols.

-- Lack of understanding of each other's role and capacities between Government and non-government agencies - Government agencies report a lack of understanding in terms of what organisations are funded to carry out certain services. - Lack of joint approach in case management between DCJ caseworkers and NGO workers. - Each agency have different protocols and standards when it comes to intake, assessment, consent forms and privacy protocols. - Unstable workforce in government service, high turnover of both frontline and senior staff, and constant government re-structures
+• The unstable workforce in government service, high turnover of both frontline and senior staff, and constant government re-structures

-Respondents, both government and non-government raised a range of concerns with the Department of Communities and Justice (formerly FACS) including recent staffing cuts, structure and culture.
+Respondents raised a range of concerns with the Department of Communities and Justice (formerly FACS) including recent staffing cuts, structure and culture.
 Among the beliefs was that:

-- DCJ staff cuts is detrimental to both the community and the department. - The Child protection bar set by DCJ is too high. - Division between Housing role and asset owner is problematic from both residents and NGO perspective. - With a high turnover of staff and little handover, local expertise and corporate history is often lost.
-This is perceived as a systematic issue that subsequently slows progresses and diminishes positive outcomes. - Challenging to obtain changes to policy or practice within DCJ and most departments. - Culture of fear when speaking to management about systemic issues. - Defensive attitude when responding to complaint or feedback by government staff. - Perception that Tenancy staff know less than NGOs or residents about governments reform policies and protocols.
+- DCJ staff cuts are detrimental to both the community and the department. - The Child protection bar set by DCJ is too high. - The division between Housing role (DCJ) and asset owner (LAHC) is problematic from both residents and NGO perspective. - With a high turnover of staff and little handover, local expertise and corporate history lost, this is a systematic issue that subsequently slows progress and lessens positive outcomes. - It is challenging to obtain changes to policy or practice within DCJ and most departments. - Culture of fear when speaking to management about systemic issues. - Defensive attitude when responding to complaint or feedback by government staff. - The perception that Tenancy staff know less than NGOs or residents about governments reform policies and protocols.